loadsys/TestJs/README.md

 The valid chai options are:

-- assert - Use the assert assertion style (boolean)
+- assert - Use the assert assertion style
-- expect - Use the expect assertion style (boolean)
+- expect - Use the expect assertion style
-- should - Use the should assertion style (boolean)
+- should - Use the should assertion style

 ``` php
 Configure::write('TestJs', array(